This Peanut Butter Buttercream Recipe is one of my all-time FAVORITE frosting recipes.

 You can frost entire cakes with this recipe also, as we did in our AMAZING Peanut Butter Cake Recipe!

-To inject this buttercream frosting into the cupcakes as a filling, simply load a disposable piping bag with peanut butter frosting, snip away the tip, and insert right into the center of the unfrosted cupcake (about halfway down).
+To inject our peanut butter buttercream frosting into chocolate cupcakes as a filling, simply load a disposable piping bag with peanut butter frosting, snip away the tip, and insert right into the center of the unfrosted cupcake (about halfway down).

 For a little variation (especially when using this as a filling for a chocolate layer cake) I love to stir in mini chocolate chips!
-Keep in mind that mini chips won’t fit through small or closed star piping tips!
-But this makes a great filling for a chocolate layer cake.
+Keep in mind that mini chips won’t fit through small or closed star piping tips if you are planning to do any piping.

 I will warn you that this frosting is HIGHLY addictive…and you may have to hide the bowl immediately after mixing up a batch.

-The peanut butter frosting is a lighter consistency than straight peanut butter, so you can easily get carried away with sampling.
-Haha!
+The peanut butter frosting is a much lighter consistency than straight peanut butter, so you can easily get carried away with sampling.
 I know that I always do.
 Make it once and it’ll be your go-to peanut butter buttercream frosting for life!
 YUM.